michaelbiester/audio/readme.md

 6) `src\ws_client_audio_2.py` together with `src\ws_server_audio_2.py` are two separate programs which shall accomplish these tasks:

 The server program shall be started first (on a PC#1 or on a Raspberry Pi).
 The program shall capture audio data using a Soundblaster Audio card.
-The client program which must be started on another PC#2 **after** the start of the server program tries to connect to the server by establishing a websocket connection.
-If the connection has been succesful the server start caputuring audio data and may emit audio events if some sound activity has been detected.
-An audio file stores audio data into a file on the server.
-The client is notified.
-If the client has configured the server to enable download of audio files, the server sents audio files over websocket to the client.
+The client program which must be started on another PC#2 **after** the start of the server program.
+The client tries to connect to the server by establishing a websocket connection.
+If the connection has been succesful the server starts capturing audio data and may emit audio events if some sound activity (above some user defined threshold) has been detected.
+Recorded audio data are stored locally on the server.
+The client is notified accordingly.
+If the client has configured the server to *enable* download of audio files, the server sents audio files over websocket to the client.

-The flow of information between client and server program is shown here:
+A figure shows the flow of information between client and server program:

 ![flow of info](figures/client_server_demo.jpg)